Different types of couch covers explained

 Loose or fitted covers

 Loose or fitted covers fit differently than the ones we sell.
 You attach them to the couch with straps or tuck them into the sides.
-They can normally move around and don’t offer the appeal of a slipcover.
+They can normally move around and don’t offer the same appeal of a slipcover.

 Designs are often also limited.
 However, if you want a quick solution to protecting your couch from spills or dogs and don’t care much for the design, you can consider it.
 These products also tend to be a lot cheaper, but it depends on where you purchase them.